 If you select one or more rows using the checkboxes on the left, you will activate the Export Selected Rows

-checkbox.
+checkbox in either Excel or Text export mode.
 When selected, your exported Excel file will only include the selected rows.
 Uncheck the box to export all rows.
 For additional information about selecting rows, see Select Rows

 Filter Data Before Export